cityofaustin/Residential-Permitting/_projects/general-process/define.md

 ### Tree permits

+Having certain trees on your property may require a tree permit.

 The city protects certain trees in order to maintain Austin’s natural beauty.
 If you are working on the inside of your home, a tree review is still necessary to make sure that any equipment does not damage the critical root zone of any protected trees on your property.

 > ###### What is a critical root zone?